List of Courage the Cowardly Dog characters: King Kong

-King Kong is an ape that appears in "1,000 Years of Courage".
-When Courage and his owners are sent to a future Earth inhabited by talking banana people, the Big Ape poses as the Banana God in order to devour the banana people, while his nephew disguises himself as a benevolent sovereign.
-Courage exposes the monkey and ape's scheme, inciting the wrath of the banana people, who swiftly exact their revenge.
-With the ape and monkey defeated by Courage and his owners, the banana people crowned the three as their new rulers.
-Right after that, Courage, Eustace, and Muriel are sent back to the past.
+King Kong is a large ape who appears in the episode "1,000 Years of Courage".
+When Courage and his owners are sent to a future Earth inhabited by talking banana people, the Big Ape poses as the Banana God to devour the banana people, while his nephew disguises himself as a benevolent sovereign.
+After the episode, both monkeys are musicians for the banana people.